gamedev44/Illusion-Engine/README.md

 step 6: Implement Model Importation

-step 7: Refine Open / Create Project UI to be more proffessional in design and functionality
+step 7: Refine Open / Create Project UI to be more proffessional in design and functionality step 8: watch and follow along starting from here at episode 6 : https://youtube.com/playlist?list=PL85wXcWAp0HU5HIBHRuUWTLxB2UDDC1Fh&si=1Obtgjw0GnhhPhIy

+step 9: implement this if you havent already https://github.com/TheGameEngineers/PrimalPlus via following the videos above in the guide before proeeding any further.

-step 8: Add The necessary Voxel Octree Dependencies & Files Needed and there necessary- ,Inlcudes in the corrosponding c# and c++ files making sure to be able to be able to access the octree parameters within the scene via the xaml.cs-
+step 10: Add The necessary Voxel Octree Dependencies & Files Needed and there necessary- ,Inlcudes in the corrosponding c# and c++ files making sure to be able to be able to access the octree parameters within the scene via the xaml.cs-
 ,Additonally Make sure that when adding a button that can activate the Octree that you ensure to link the button from the xaml.cs to the engine.cpp via editing the .dll-